nhjschulz/cfsm/README.md

 for <b>object oriented languages</b> like C++, Java or C# only.

-CFSM follows a simplistic approach for the C-Language to implement maintainble state machines according to the STATE design pattern.
+CFSM follows a simplistic approach for the C-Language to implement maintainable state machines according to the STATE design pattern.
 This differentiates it from other solutions that often rely on complex macros to construct state handlers.